oriern/SuperPAL/README.md

           - ...

   3. It will create two files in `<OUT_DIR_PATH>`:

     - 'dev.tsv' - contains all alignment candidate pairs.

     - a '.csv' file - contains all predicted aligned pairs with their classification score.

+  4. To use the alignment model with your own data with different properties, you can inherent from the docSum2MRPC_Aligner class and overload the relevant functions.